 The military implications of that were significant.
 And here’s the interesting part: the Starfish Prime test occurred in 1962, when vacuum tubes were standard in many electronic devices.
 Electronics have changed significantly since then – that test today would have MUCH different results.
 If it runs on or contains an electrical circuit, the magic kills it.
 Technical enough for you?

-But not to be outdone, the Soviets heard rumors of this awesome new test we did and conducted some of their own over their own test site in South Central Asia – and they had similar results: surge arrestor burnount, spark-gap breakdown, blown fuses, and power supply breakdowns.
+But not to be outdone, the Soviets heard rumors of this awesome new test we did and conducted some of their own over their own test site in South Central Asia (Soviet Test 184) – and they had similar results: surge arrestor burnount, spark-gap breakdown, blown fuses, and power supply breakdowns.
 So now the secret was out – nuclear devices, if configured properly, can unleash powerful magic energy which blows electronic circuits.

 Hypothetically, if I were going to invade another country, I’d be pretty interested in getting my hands on some of this magic technology.
 Just sayin’.

 Here’s something important: this magic energy only works in line-of-sight.
 So if you detonate a nuclear device at ground level, the blast/heat/radiation effects are significant (just ask Sarah Connor’s nightmare) – but the EMP effects only extend out a short distance.
 But, if you could get that device waaaaay up into the atmosphere, you could see massive EMP effects over a huge area.